Insolvency Update: How COVID-19 Continues to ‘Wind-up’ Creditors

 How can Ellis Jones help you?

 If you are a creditor wishing to explore your options or a debtor being faced with an aggressive creditor and require insolvency advice, we would be happy to discuss your case and see if we are able to assist.
-Should you wish to discuss this further, please do not hesitate to contact our specialist Insolvency Team on 01202 525333 or Maria.Redman@ellisjones.co.uk.
+Should you wish to discuss this further, please do not hesitate to contact our specialist Insolvency Team on 01202 525333 or email Maria.Evans@ellisjones.co.uk for more information.